-How to influence B2B Buying Journey - Case Study, Insights and Best Practices
+How to Influence B2B Buying Journey [Case Study + Best Practices]

 Most of the advice you see round about B2B buying journey, is repackaged and recycled.
 The concept of a buying funnel is 125 years old.
 The first reference of "create demand" was in 1907.
 Let's look at B2B buying journey in detail.